alexanderwachter/draft-6LoCAN/draft-wachter-6lo-can-00.md

 (#fig-unicast-mac-translation) shows a translation from Ethernet MAC to CAN identifier.
 The source (src) MAC address is carried in-line in the CAN frame data.
-The translator MAC address for this example is 02:00:5E:10:3D:F0.
+The MAC address prefix for this example is 02:00:5E:10:00.

 {#fig-unicast-mac-translation}
 ~~~